Jonah Larson picked up his first pair of hooks when he was just 5 years old and taught himself how to crochet from a simple tutorial.

 "Crocheting calms him," his mom said.
 "His mind is normally very busy, but he's crocheting."

-Busy with 9th grade math -- even though he's in 6th grade, and his other interests, which according to Jonah are playing basketball with his brother and "a very occasional video game."
+Jonah is also a math whiz and his other interests include playing basketball with his brother and "a very occasional video game."

 "Everyone needs a little quiet time," Jonah said.